+It is freezer-friendly too!
 You can also freeze it in a freezer-safe container for up to 2 months.
 Just thaw, heat, and use.

 You might also like

-- 1 cup Tomatoes (Chopped)
+- 1 cup chopped tomatoes

-- 2-3 cloves Garlic (Smashed)
+- 2-3 cloves garlic (smashed)

-- 10-12 Curry Leaves
+- 10-12 curry leaves

-- Salt to taste
+- salt to taste

-- 1 tbsp Ghee
+- 1 tablespoon ghee